garrandall/popular-music-data/tracks/we-found-love-glee-cast.md

 As your shadow crosses mine (Crosses mine)

 New Directions:
-We found love in a hopeless place (We found love, ohh) We found love in a hopeless place (Hopeless place)
+We found love in a hopeless place (We found love, oh) We found love in a hopeless place (Hopeless place)
-We found love in a hopeless place (Ooh, ohh)
+We found love in a hopeless place (Oh, oh)
 We found love in a hopeless place (Hopeless place)

 We found love in a hopeless place (We found love)